Music

 Music Curriculum Intent

-Children are given opportunities to create, collaborate with others and celebrate their music in a supportive and enriching musical environment enabling them to experience a joy and life-long love of music.
+At St John’s, our aim is to ensure all children are given opportunties to create, collaborate with others and celebrate their music in a supportive and enriching musical environment enabling them to experience a joy and life-long love of music.

-Listening to and appreciating music with increasing musical knowledge and terminology to express details in the music such as pitch, dynamics, timbres.
+Children will listen to and appreciate music with an increasing musical knowledge and terminology to express details in music utilising the inter-related dimensions of music (pitch, texture, timbre, rhythm, duration, melody/harmony)

-Listen to, review and evaluate the work or great composers and musicians from a range of historical periods, genres, styles, traditions and cultures.
-(This is linked to our British and school values of respect, kindness, tolerance and understanding of other musical cultures and traditions).
+Children will listen to, review and evaluate the work or great composers and musicians from a range of historical periods, genres, styles, traditions and cultures.
+This is linked to our British and school values of respect, kindness, tolerance and understanding of other musical cultures and traditions.

-Exploring and playing a variety of tuned and untuned instruments and learn to read graphic and standard notation which can then be applied to create their own compositions.
+Children will explore and play a variety of tuned and untuned instruments, including whole class instrumental sessions and will learn to read graphic and standard notation which can then be applied to create their own compositions.

 Music Curriculum Implementation